 In very simple terms, a product is what you sell, a brand is the perceived image of the product you sell, and branding is the strategy to create that image.

-In this article we will highlight all aspects related to Brand Marketing, paying particular attention to the meaning of Brand Strategy and why the latter is essential for companies.
+In this article we will highlight all aspects related to Brand Marketing also know as brand image advertising, paying particular attention to the meaning of Brand Strategy and why the latter is essential for companies.

 Let’s start now! 😊